William M. Branham: Later life and death

 Branham's death stunned the Pentecostal world and shocked his followers.
+In the confusion immediately following Branham's death, expectations that he would rise from the dead developed among his followers.
+Many believed he would have to return to fulfill a vision he had regarding future tent meetings.
+Weaver attributed the belief in Branham's imminent resurrection to Pearry Green, though Green denied it.
+Even Branham's son Billy Paul seemed to expect his father's resurrection and indicated as much in messages sent to Branham's followers, in which he had communicated his expectation for a resurrection on Easter Sunday 1966.

-His funeral was held on December 29, 1965, but his burial was delayed until April 11, 1966; Easter Monday.
+Branham's funeral was held on December 29, 1965, but his burial was delayed until April 11, 1966, Easter Monday.
 Most eulogies only tacitly acknowledged Branham's controversial teachings, focusing instead on his many positive contributions and recalling his wide popularity and impact during the years of the healing revival.
-Gordon Lindsay's eulogy stated that Branham's death was the will of God and privately he accepted the interpretation of Kenneth E. Hagin, who claimed to have prophesied Branham's death two years before it happened.
+James Gordon Lindsay's eulogy stated that Branham's death was the will of God and privately he accepted the interpretation of Kenneth E. Hagin, who claimed to have prophesied Branham's death two years before it happened.
 According to Hagin, God revealed that Branham was teaching false doctrine and God was removing him because of his disobedience.

-In the confusion immediately following Branham's death, expectations that he would rise from the dead developed among his followers.
-Most believed he would have to return to fulfill a vision he had regarding future tent meetings.
-Weaver attributed the belief in Branham's imminent resurrection to Pearry Green, though Green denied it.
-Even Branham's son Billy Paul seemed to expect his father's resurrection and indicated as much in messages sent to Branham's followers, in which he communicated his expectation for Easter 1966.
-The expectation of his resurrection remained strong into the 1970s, in part based on Branham's prediction that the rapture could occur by 1977.
+Among his followers, the expectation of Branham's resurrection remained strong into the 1970s, in part based on Branham's prediction that the rapture could occur by 1977.
 After 1977, some of his followers abandoned his teachings.